 Companies must be prepared for unpredictable events as the business must always go on.
-Most often, we’ve heard about organizations talking about financial growth, branding, employee relations, and their infrastructure, but rarely about business continuity plans.
+Most often, we’ve heard about organizations talking about financial growth, branding, employee relations, and their infrastructure, but rarely about benefits of business continuity plans.
 This plan comes in handy for any adverse situations to mitigate business risks from natural calamities like floods and earthquakes, or man-made events like shutdowns, lockdowns, etc.

 A well-defined BCP plan involves the processes and the documentation on how the organization continues to deliver services despite a significant disruption.
 It talks about letting less important activities go until the time the organization fully recovers from one such situation to its regular operations.
 While there are exponential benefits from having one such plan in place, here are a few steps involved in chalking down one such plan:

-There are 6 steps to developing a business continuity plan
+There are 6 steps to developing a Business continuity plan

 Business impact analysis – While it is important for organizations to focus on profits, market share, and other growth factors, it is also important to analyze risks and how to mitigate them.
 The analysis is often run by the core team or the incident response team for delivering the communication, evaluation, and scheduling of the project deliveries.